FrancescoCiriello/videoJaiAq-python/README.md

 You've now acquired your first video from the JAI cameras using python.

 N.B.
-You can use this for any GenICam camera - kudos to @kazunarikudo for developing harvester
+You can use this for any GenICam camera - kudos to @kazunarikudo for developing harvesters